alirezaarzehgar/pam_sqlite3/README.md

 Hi there.

-thanks to see my smal and fun (maybe dirty) project.
+thanks to see my small and fun (maybe dirty) project.

 `pam_sqlite3` is an open source pam module for authenticate services using sqlite3.